 The NRCS for Green Lake County has been particularly active in the Big Green Lake watershed.
 For example, the NRCS’ National Water Quality Initiative (NWQI) funding has been a significant source of funding for BMPs in the Big Green Lake watershed in Green Lake County.
 NRCS directs NWQI funds toward conservation practices in focused watersheds in a concentrated area so that agriculture no longer contributes to the impairment of water bodies within these priority watersheds.
 This area of the watershed received NWQI funding for seven consecutive years.

 Between 2012-2018, the NRCS has contributed over $1.2 million in BMPs in this portion of the watershed through this funding program.
+More information about this BMP program is available in Appendix A.

 (920) 294-6140 www.nrcs.usda.gov